|►||Choosing A Career|

-If you are planning a career as an administrative professional, the Office Information System program provides you with real-world skills.
+If you are planning a career as an administrative professional, the Business Information Management program provides you with real-world skills.
 The course unites the practical elements of information processing with in-depth knowledge of today’s business environment.

 If you already have experience of working in administration, this course provides an opportunity to update your skills and achieve an academic qualification applicable to your role as administrator.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

 Graduates take up employment opportunities in office administration, healthcare administration, in supervisory level positions, as small business owners, multimedia/web designers and/or middle managers.

 On progression and successful completion of the Bachelor of Arts (Honours) in Information Systems Management, students may pursue a career in teaching as this course is recognised by the Teaching Council of Ireland.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...